 Steve kicked off his talk with a touch of nostalgia, reminding us of a time, in the exciting old days of pirate radio, when many listened to stations such as Radio Caroline.
-A time when ‘subversives’ such as Tony Blackburn and Noel Edmunds could be heard over the airwaves, broadcasting latest tracks to the UK from offshore ships. (“I wonder whatever happened to those two?”, Steve comically mused).
+A time when "subversives" such as Tony Blackburn and Noel Edmunds could be heard over the airwaves, broadcasting latest tracks to the UK from offshore ships. (“I wonder whatever happened to those two?”, Steve comically mused.)

-Most Rotarians now listen to Radio 2, Radio 4 or Classic radio, and to many of us, BBC broadcast mics and our old wireless or transistor radios are what we automatically think of when we think of radio broadcasts.
+Most Rotarians probably listen to Radio 2, Radio 4 or Classic radio, and to many of us, BBC broadcast mics and our old wireless or transistor radios might be what we automatically think of when we think of radio broadcasts.
 But things are very different these days.
 Basically, Steve told us that a radio can just be a computer with speakers attached.
 “The internet,” he added, “is the future of radio”.
 And latest technology makes that even easier.
 Where once you might have seen commuters reading a book and listening to music players, now most have an electronic device which they use to serve both purposes.
-In the old days people, out of habit, would stick to one station all day rather that fiddle around with the dial or press a button.
+In the old days people, out of habit, would stick to one station all day rather than fiddle around with the dial or press a button.
 But now, those who have virtual assistants such as Amazon’s ‘Alexa’ just need to download an app and ask: “Alexa, play Rotary Radio UK” to switch to the station.

 John, the station’s technical expert, took over the presentation at this stage.
 He told us how the station had three computers linked together on a network: one used for the broadcast, one storing the music library, and the third with compression software (which controls sound levels so that output is at a steady level).
-There is also a compressor that looks after the mics and can remove some of the ‘mannerisms’ of presenters.
-The server that streams their output is in France.
+There is also a compressor that looks after the mics and can remove some of the "mannerisms’" of presenters.
+The server that streams their output is situated in France.
 While there are other Rotary stations around the world, none broadcasts 24 hours of the day, 365 days of the year.

 Those who want to listen to Rotary Radio UK can do so in a number of ways.
-They can simply listen online via the link on the Rotary Radio UK web site.
+They can simply listen online via the link on the Rotary Radio UK website.
 Or those with an Android device can download the app from Google’s app store.
 The beauty of the latter is that it gives the artist’s name etc. as tracks are played.
 Those with Alexa can access Rotary Radio UK from the skills & games menu and, as mentioned above, just ask Alexa to play Rotary Radio UK.
 The station is currently on about half a dozen radio directories – which means Rotary Radio UK can be accessed by those with iphones that have these directories.

-The software that they use, called ‘Competa’, the screen basically has two sides - a music library of over 5,300 tracks on the right and a playlist platform on the left where each presenter can build their own show.
+With the software that they use, called ‘Competa’, the screen basically has two sides - a music library of over 5,300 tracks on the right and a playlist platform on the left where each presenter can build their own show.
 When the station is running on Automatic the software automatically populates the playlist.
 John has patiently had to give each track a genre, year, introduction etc. They can set up rules, allowing a set of music to be pre-sorted with jingles, fillers and so on for a show.
-Regarding payment for the music – they have a licence with Perfoming Rights Society and Phonographic Performance Ltd that allow them to broadcast a wide range of music.
+Regarding payment for the music – they have a licence with the Perfoming Rights Society and Phonographic Performance Ltd that allow them to broadcast a wide range of music.

 There are a number of presenters and others that help with the shows.
 For instance, as well as Steve and John, Rtn David Hatcher, who many will remember from the TV show Crimewatch, does a show.
 As well as music, interviews and quizzes (the equivalent of Radio 2 for much of the time), the station provides a great way for Rotary Clubs to tells others what they are doing.
 They are trying to build up a network for Rotary Radio News, telling listeners about clubs and their activities around the country.
 All Rotarians can contact them at email@example.com or for submitting news items firstname.lastname@example.org

 John played us a few of their jingles.
-They are able to create jingles for Rotary Communications (in fact they helped our own club publicise its Fundraising Music Hall Event with a jingle they made).
-They have also signed up to a government web site that provides public broadcast announcements.
+They are able to create jingles for Rotary communications (in fact they helped our own club publicise its Fundraising Music Hall Event with a jingle they made).
+They have also signed up to a government website that provides public broadcast announcements.
 These provide important messages but also help give the station an air of authority and credibility.